COLORADO SPRINGS DOMESTIC VIOLENCE ATTORNEY

 Are You Facing A Colorado Domestic Violence Charge?

-- Mandatory Arrest – Colorado Springs police are required to arrest the accused if supporting probable cause evidence is present at the scene.
+- Mandatory Arrest – Colorado Springs police are required to make an arrest if supporting probable cause evidence is present at the scene.

 - Colorado is a “No-Drop” state – meaning that the alleged victim cannot refuse to press charges against the alleged perpetrator.
 Only the prosecuting attorney can elect to drop or dismiss the abuse charges after an arrest occurs.

-- Colorado criminal defense statutes classify a broad array of illegal actions that fall under domestic violence.
+- Colorado criminal defense statutes classify a broad array of illegal actions that will be charged with domestic violence.

-- Criminal acts such as assault, punishment, false imprisonment, intimidation, personal property damage, and revenge will be charged as domestic abuse if the two people involved are in (or were previously in) an intimate relationship.
+- Criminal acts such as assault, punishment, false imprisonment, intimidation, personal property damage, and revenge will be charged with domestic violence abuse if the two people involved are in (or were previously in) an intimate relationship.

 Domestic Violence Charges Can Ruin Your Life